Skip to main content

 • Optimize Tab has tools for optimizing the asset.

-• Examine the node hierarchy of the asset.
+• Examine the node hierarchy in the asset.

 • Select nodes to choose which are affected by operations.